-In the 1st part of this article I have explained a relations between visibility and weather conditions as well as an astronomical factor and light scattering issue.
-Now I would like to explain the contrast phenomena and human eye perception of the view, which are also an integral elements of the long distance observations.
-Recently the contrast issue has been mentioned in case of light transition, however that matter was related more to photography instead to eye perception.
-At the finish I would like to back to the weather forecast again.
-A bit of this stuff has been arleady presented before, but this is still some stuff to show.
+In the 1st part of this article, I have explained relations between visibility and weather conditions as well as an astronomical factor and light scattering issue.
+Now I would like to explain the contrast phenomena and human eye perception of the view, which are also integral elements of long-distance observations.
+Recently the contrast issue has been mentioned in the case of light transition, however that matter was related more to photography instead of eye perception.
+At the finish, I would like to back to the weather forecast again.
+A bit of this stuff has been already presented before, but this is still some stuff to show.
 Let’s get busy then.

 - A CONTRAST ROLE IN SIMPLIFIED MODEL FOR VISUAL RANGES AT DAYLIGHT CONDITIONS

-Usually the best contrast with the sky in the background is to be made by the closest objects, that because of their vicinity to the observer are often unobstructed by haze or air molecules.
-In every single mountain range, located as a latter its appearance will be different despite of air transparency.
-This is the contrast effect between these two mountain ranges, where a second, further one appear more diminished.
-The same situation will refer to next mountain range, located further, than second one seen by observer, etc. (Pic.
+Usually, the best contrast with the sky in the background is to be made by the closest objects, that because of their vicinity to the observer are often unobstructed by haze or air molecules.
+In every single mountain range, located as a latter its appearance will be different despite air transparency.
+This is the contrast effect between these two mountain ranges, where a second, further one appears more diminished.
+The same situation will refer to the next mountain range, located further, than the second one seen by an observer, etc. (Pic.
 1).
-It is driven by the contrast law, which says, that an distant object appearance (an object illuminance observed) depends on: a real object illuminance, a distance this object to the observer and air transparency.
+It is driven by the contrast law, which says, that a distant object appearance (an object illuminance observed) depends on: a real object illuminance, a distance this object to the observer and air transparency.

-Looking on the charts below, we can see the contrasts for various scattering coefficient.
-There are 3 curves taken into account, where the black one represents the clearest atmosphere as oppose to the red one, typical for extremely hazy conditions.
+Looking at the charts below, we can see the contrasts for various scattering coefficient.
+There are 3 curves taken into account, where the black one represents the clearest atmosphere as opposed to the red one, typical for extremely hazy conditions.
 A lower chart (Pic.
 3) shows a detailed situation of extremely low contrast against the distance.
-A red and blue dotted line shows a maximum visibility range as seen by the observer, knowing that the visibility treshold for human eye is somewhat above 0.02 lines/min of arc (Schober, Hilz, 1965).
+A red and blue dotted line shows a maximum visibility range as seen by the observer, knowing that the visibility threshold for the human eye is somewhat above 0.02 lines/min of arc (Schober, Hilz, 1965).
 It means, that perceivable contrast difference reaches a critical value, typically assumed to be around 2%.

-The principal basis is, that if the source if light is further, then its appearance is more faint up to be completely invisible.
-It arises out of increasing air illuminance on the line of sight between an eye and object observed.
+The principal basis is, that if the source of light is further, then its appearance is more faint up to be completely invisible.
+It arises out of increasing air illuminance on the line of sight between an eye and the object observed.

 The charts above (Pic.
-2, 3) show also another important feature – the line of contrast coefficnent, which behaves like a logarithmic function.
+2, 3) show also another important feature – the line of contrast coefficient, which behaves like a logarithmic function.
 As you may have noticed, the contrast for various scattering coefficient behaves like a logarithmic scale.
-It means, that object looks much more fainter comparing it within a short distance.
-When we compare the view of the object on longer distance, near the maximum value of visual range its appearance doesn’t vary so much.
+It means, that the object looks much fainter comparing it within a short distance.
+When we compare the view of the object on the longer distance, near the maximum value of visual range its appearance doesn’t vary so much.
 To be more practical, for shorter paths, like between 20km and 50km distance an observer will see a bigger difference with object illuminance.
-In turn, the remote object outlines, barely visible by human eye tend to remain visible with no huge differences i.e between 100km and 130km line of sight distance (Pic.
+In turn, the remote object outlines, barely visible by the human eye tend to remain visible with no huge differences i.e between 100km and 130km line of sight distance (Pic.
 4).
-I believe, that you will find a better examples.
-All images comprised to pic.
-4 has been done in the same air mass, but at a different angular distance to the Sun due to journey progress.
+I believe, that you will find better examples.
+All images comprised of the pic.
+4 have been done in the same air mass, but at a different angular distance to the Sun due to journey progress.

-It’s good to mention, that the scattering coefficient varies due another factors, like density of precipitation and, what is much more important the object illuminance, what epends on its surface.
-The different light wavelengths makes a various scattering coefficient (Pic.
+It’s good to mention, that the scattering coefficient varies due to another factors, like the density of precipitation and, what is much more important the object illuminance, which depends on its surface.
+The different light wavelengths make various scattering coefficient (Pic.
 5).

-Regarding to the considerations above about a contrast and scattering coefficient we usually assume, that the atmosphere is horizontally homogeneous, consisting of only a spatially uniform distribution of molecules and haze aerosols.
-The atmosphere homogenity is an important factor, but for this discussion has been omitted.
-This is for sake of simplification.
+Regarding the considerations above about a contrast and scattering coefficient we usually assume, that the atmosphere is horizontally homogeneous, consisting of only a spatially uniform distribution of molecules and haze aerosols.
+The atmosphere homogeneity is an important factor, but this discussion has been omitted.
+This is for the sake of simplification.
 Normally the effects of localized haze layers could be considered as well as a different kind of aerosols scattering.
-To simplify it is easier to take the same angular scattering factor for molecules and aerosols scattered both isotropic and antisotropic.
-Moreover every light scattered in the atmosphere is undermined by molecular and aerosol absorption.
-Most of paths through the atmosphere to remote objects are slightly oblique if the observer and object have different heights.
+To simplify it is easier to take the same angular scattering factor for molecules and aerosols scattered both isotropic and anisotropic.
+Moreover, every light scattered in the atmosphere is undermined by molecular and aerosol absorption.
+Most of the paths through the atmosphere to remote objects are slightly oblique if the observer and object have different heights.

-An analogue phenomena to this, which can occur commonly, is cloudiness, which has been roughly explained in the previous part of this article.
+An analog phenomenon to this, which can occur commonly, is cloudiness, which has been roughly explained in the previous part of this article.

 The aerosol optical thickness is a measure of the extinction of the solar beam by dust and haze.
-It tell us how much direct sunlight is prevented from reaching the ground by haze, dust, smoke and pollution.
+It tells us how much direct sunlight is prevented from reaching the ground by haze, dust, smoke, and pollution.
 An average aerosol optical depth is between 0.1 to 0.15.
 A value of 0.01 corresponds to an extremely clean atmosphere and value of 0.4 would correspond to very hazy conditions.
-These values are dependant on the same factors like visual range conditions.
-For example the image below shows an aerosol optical depth variation for opposite seasons around the Globe (Pic.
+These values are dependant on the same factors as visual range conditions.
+For example, the image below shows an aerosol optical depth variation for opposite seasons around the Globe (Pic.
 6).

 2. HUMAN PERCEPTION OF VISIBILITY AGAINST THE PHOTOGRAPHY AND SIMPLE IMAGE PROCESSING TECHNIQUES